Skip to content

 • Name — what you call it day to day.
 Camp stove, First aid kit, Gas canister.

-• Location — pick the spot you just made.
+• Usually lives in — pick the spot you made in step 1.
 If it’s already in the trailer, tell GearCache.

 • Conditiongood, fair, needs maintenance, needs replacement, expired, or consumed.

-• Photo (optional) — tap the camera and snap a quick picture.
+• Photo (optional) — under Photos, tap Add Photo and choose Take Photo or Choose from Library.
 Helpful when you’re rummaging in a dim canopy at 5am.

 Save.
 Your first item is in.